Global Temperatures Graph

 Analyzing Air Temperature Graphs

-Goal: Use the My NASA Data Cubes to guide students’ exploration of graphs, maps, and datasets to enrich their observations and inferences.
+Goal: Use the Data Literacy Cubes to guide students’ exploration of graphs, maps, and datasets to enrich their observations and inferences.

 - 1 sheet of paper per student

 Print copies of the cube on cardstock and cut out.
 Assemble the cube with glue.
 Note: consider laminating after you cut these out for multiple uses.
-Also, print off copies of the Cube Questions.
+(Gaming dice may be substituted for the cube.)
+Also, print off copies of the differentiated Graph Cube Questions.
 Distribute to students for group or independent work.

-1. Distribute one cube per group, as well as the related Cube Questions sheet.
+1. Distribute one Graph Cube per group, as well as the differentiated Graph Cube Question sheets.

-2. Students roll the cube and find the matching question on the Cube Question sheet.
-E.g., “Identify a Relationship Between 2 Variables.”
+2. Students roll the cube and find the matching question on the Graph Cube Question sheet.
+E.g., “Assess the data values.”

 3. Answer one question found under matching question on a sheet of paper, labeling the question with the number and letter of the question.